slavkoss/fwphp/readme.md

 ##  2\.3 [Composer](https://getcomposer.org/download/)

-I use newest XAMPP 64 bit xampp-portable-windows-x64-7.3.7-1-VC15.7z on newest Windows 10, 64 bit.
-WAMP not any more because is not fully portable and Composer needs coding displayed below and it is only for Windows.
-It seems WAMP is not giving newest/simplest solutions as XAMPP does.
+I use Laragon portable laragon.7z, 19 MB on newest Windows 10, 64 bit.
+Not any more xampp-portable-windows-x64-7.3.7-1-VC15.7z, 79 MB.
+WAMP not any more because is not fully portable,  Composer needs coding displayed below and it is only for Windows.
+It seems WAMP is not giving newest/simplest solutions as Laragon does.

         WAMP does not like PHP in Windows PATH variable, so :
         1. I installed Composer-Setup.exe and removed PHP from PATH.